 What festivals can people see you at this year?

-I’m doing a few things in the summer, in particular I’m doing Readipop, I’m really looking forward to that.
-This is the first year that I’m really pushing cannibal to the forefront of what I do, I’m doing a lot more gigs and so I’m just trying to get out there as much as possible.
-I’ve also got some national gigs coming up as well but Readipop’s the one I’m getting excited for.
+I’m doing a few things in the summer.
+In particular, I’m doing Readipop and I’m really looking forward to that.
+This is the first year that I’m really pushing cannibal to the forefront of what I do.
+I’m doing a lot more gigs and so I’m just trying to get out there as much as possible.
+I’ve also got some national gigs coming up as well, but Readipop’s the one I’m getting excited for.

 When can people expect to hear new music?

 I’m actually going back into the studio over the next few days to work on some new material.
-I’m always writing I feel like it’s the best stress relief from exams and stuff, it’s something that I enjoy doing, I should be revising for my GCSEs but instead I’m writing new songs haha whipping the guitar out!
-I’ve got quite a few songs which no one’s heard yet and so I’m hoping to do some stuff with them and some older ones, but also I’m always writing new stuff that I want to record.
+I’m always writing, I feel like it’s the best stress relief from exams.
+It’s something that I enjoy doing, I should be revising for my GCSEs but instead I’m writing new songs and whipping the guitar out, haha!
+I’ve got quite a few songs which no one’s heard yet, and so I’m hoping to do something with them, and some older ones.
+I’m always writing new stuff that I want to record.
 You’ll definitely be hearing new stuff very soon and hopefully videos to go along with them as well.

 Do you have plans for your own tour?

-Oooooh that is such an interesting question, I would absolutely love to.
-A songwriter’s dream I suppose is to break the industry, I’ve been having meetings and stuff about music, music and acting are both major passions of mine but I feel like in acting I could almost pick that up whenever and it’s always something that I enjoy doing, whereas music, it’s not quite at the level so I’m definitely trying to push and focus my efforts into that at the moment.
-Touring would be a dream, honestly a dream come true, but I’m starting small and working my way up, so yeah as soon as I get these gigs under my belt maybe get a bit more live concert experience, I don’t want to tempt fate but hopefully you’ll be able to see me on a tour!
+Oooooh, that is such an interesting question!
+I would absolutely love to.
+A songwriter’s dream, I suppose, is to break the industry.
+I’ve been having meetings about music – music and acting are both major passions of mine, but I feel like I could pick acting up whenever and it’s always something that I enjoy doing, whereas music, it’s not quite at the level so I’m definitely trying to push and focus my efforts into that at the moment.
+Touring would be a dream, honestly, a dream come true, but I’m starting small and working my way up.
+As soon as I get these gigs under my belt, maybe get a bit more live concert experience, I don’t want to tempt fate, but hopefully you’ll be able to see me on a tour!

 Follow Hayley on: